# #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or emailmedia relations.

-Authors: Zhixia Jiang, M.S., of the Affiliated Hospital of Zunyi Medical University in Zunyi, China, is the corresponding author.
+Authors: Hillary A. Newsome, M.D., of the Medical College of Wisconsin in Milwaukee, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflicts of interest and financial disclosures, and funding and support.